GantMan/irrigate/README.md

 ## When Developing
 Run `nmp link` to link this code base locally and so you don't have to keep reinstalling, you've got a symlink.

+## Compile
+Code is written in ES2015+, so `npm run compile` will babelfy the source.